nurizzatiabdharis/linux_virtual_nexwork/README.md

 # linux_virtual_nexwork

 ### Introduction :
 The goal of this project to create a virtual network of linux machine.
-In order to carry out this project I create a new shell command, called rvsh which works in two following modes: connect mode and admin mode.
+I create a new shell command, called **rvsh** which works in two following modes: connect mode and admin mode.

 When the file is run, check for the existence of the following three files:
 1. *users.txt* : contains the usernames, their password and the list of machines to which they have the right of access